top of page

 • Minor Non-Conformity - these are more significant concerns that the organisation has to address at some point as a condition of the certificate being granted.
 The certification body is essentially saying that the organisation does not follow ISO/IEC 27001 in some way, but they do not consider that failing to be a significant weakness or flaw in the ISMS.
 The certification body may or may not make recommendations on how to fix them.
 They may or may not check formally that minor nonconformities are resolved, perhaps relying instead on self-reporting by the organisation.
 They may also be willing to agree a timescale for resolution that continues beyond the point of issue of the certificate, but either way they will almost certainly want to confirm that everything was resolved at the time of the next surveillance or certification audit;

-• Major Non-Conformity - these are the show-stoppers, significant issues that mean the ISO/IEC 27001 certificate cannot be awarded until/unless they are resolved.
-The certification body may suggest how to resolve them and will require positive proof that such major issues have been fully resolved before granting the certificate.
+• Major Non-Conformity - these are the show-stoppers, significant issues that mean the ISO/IEC 27001 conformity certificate cannot be issued until they are resolved.
+The certification body may suggest how to resolve them and will require positive proof that such major issues have been fully resolved before issuing the certificate.
 The audit fieldwork may even be suspended if a major NC is identified in order to give the organisation a chance to fix the issue before continuing.

-They will also issue your certificate of course, assuming you passed the test!
+They will also issue your certificate of course, assuming you passed the assessment!

-There is more information about this in the ISO27k and other standards ... or you can simply ask the auditors, or Google, or turn to the ISO27k Forum ...
+There is more information about this in the standards ... or you can simply ask the auditors, or Google, or turn to the ISO27k Forum ...

 Is ISO 27001 status binary: compliant vs. noncompliant?